Responding to your requests we have tried to make the website easier to navigate.

 IMPORTANT GP INFORMATION

-Our services operate on the basis of goodwill and flexibility of volunteer medical staff.
-It is expected that referring GP’s and Medical centres work with the trust to provide the best outcomes for our patients.
-As our resources are limited and as we rely entirely on the goodwill of volunteer specialists please only refer patients who have a genuine need for charitable help.
-Sadly inappropriate referral to this service will be self- limiting.
+Our services operate on the basis of goodwill and the flexibility of our volunteer medical staff.
+It is expected that referring health professionals and medical centres work with the ARCH Trust to provide the best outcomes for our patients.
+As our resources are limited, and as we rely entirely on the goodwill of volunteer specialists, please only refer patients who have a genuine need for charitable help.
+Sadly inappropriate referral to this service will be self-limiting.
 We reserve the right to decline treatment through ARCH if we deem the patient unsuitable.